masterofcontroversy/Tutorials/Part2 Graphics.md

 First, download the [paladin axe, and handaxe animations.](https://github.com/Klokinator/FE-Repo/tree/main/Battle%20Animations/Mounted%20-%20Cavs%2C%20Paladins%2C%20Rangers/%5BPaladin-Base%5D%20%5BM%5D%20Vanilla%20%2BWeapons)

-Run them through Animation Assembler, and replace the bonewalker's animations for now.
-(A2, and A3)
+Run them through Animation Assembler, and replace the bonewalker's animations for now. (`0xA2`, and `0xA3`)

 We'll still be wanting to use the vanilla paladin's animations since we're just adding axes.
-Here are the animation IDs for them:
+Here are the animation IDs for them (These definitions aren't included by default):
 ```
 #define PaladinSword 0x3A
 #define PaladinLance 0x3B